KostLinux/go-skeleton-app/README.md

 Go Skeleton QA Application is used for the QA technical check for the necessary knowledge about automation.

+The application is built using basic MVC layered architecture.

 Available Make functions:

 - make build - Compile the code